 How Muscle Relaxers Work in the Body

 Skeletal muscles know when to relax or contract based on messages that are sent from your brain and through your central nervous system.
-If a muscle spasm occurs when you don’t want it to, you can take muscle relaxers that should calm them down.
+If a muscle spasm occurs when you don’t want it to, you can take muscle relaxers that should calm it down.
 When you consume this type of medication, it will depress or sedate your central nervous system to effectively interrupt the signal between your brain and muscles.

-Half-life of Common Muscle Relaxers
+Half-Life of Common Muscle Relaxers

 Factors Affecting Duration in the Body